jesschoe/wheretostart/README.md

 ## Project Description

-wheretostart is a React build utilizing Airtable where the user is able to vote for their recommendations to give those who are looking to break into a new movie genre, skill, or hobby an idea of where to start.
+wheretostart allows users to vote for their recommendations to give those who are looking to break into a new movie genre, skill, or hobby an idea of where to start.
 This version focuses on sci-fi movies and users can recommend must-see movies for sci-fi beginners.
+There is a ranking system based on votes, so that the movies with the most votes gets pushed to the top, and users can also submit new movie recommendations as well.

 ## Wireframes
 The following wireframes depict the mobile and desktop layouts for the app.